Collacombe: Trenchard

 In 1295 it was held by Sir Michael Trenchard, and in 1301 by Walter Trenchard.
 William I Trenchard held it in 1314 and William II Trenchard held it in 1345.
-The last in the male line of Trenchard left a daughter and heiress, Isabella Trenchard (d.1408), who married Thomas Tremayne of Carwythenack, in the parish of Constantine, Cornwall, and the manor of Collacombe passed to her descendants from this marriage.
+The last in the male line of Trenchard left a daughter and heiress, Isabella Trenchard (died 1408), who married Thomas Tremayne of Carwythenack, in the parish of Constantine, Cornwall, and the manor of Collacombe passed to her descendants from this marriage.
 She survived her husband and remarried to Sir John Damerell, who by apparent coincidence was of the same family as the Domesday Book holder Robert d'Aumale (alias d'Amarell, Damarell, etc., Latinised to de Albemarle, de Albamara, etc.).
 As Sir John Damerell died without progeny he bequeathed to his wife and her progeny by her first husband Thomas Tremayne, the manors of North Huish, Sydenham Dammarel and Whitchurch.